Duck Butter: Plot summary

 The two share about their difficult relationships with their mothers.
 Sergio's mother Susana comes to see her perform in a musical showcase.
 Nima suggests that they eat breakfast at Nima's house, which was purchased for her by her father.
 Nima begins to feel friction in the relationship, briefly suffering a panic attack and dealing with Sergio's anxiety about her mother's arrival.
 While eating, Sergio and Susana have an argument, with Susana criticizing Sergio's artistic integrity.
 Susana shares her opinions on sex with Nima, claiming that it is more impersonal than love.
 Sergio is upset after Susana leaves; after Susana returns to retrieve her forgotten iPad, Nima comforts and kisses Sergio while looking at Susana, who silently leaves.
 Despite this, the relationship between the two remains strained.

-Nima suggests that they have group sex with Kathy and Fay, a couple Sergio is friends with.
+Nima suggests that they have group sex with Kathy and Glow, a couple Sergio is friends with.
 Sergio is upset by the idea but agrees to it.
 As the four begin kissing, however, Nima becomes overwhelmed by the situation.
-Despite her asking Kathy and Fay to stay to discuss the situation, they decide to leave.
+Despite her asking Kathy and Glow to stay to discuss the situation, they decide to leave.
 The tension between the two reaches its peak as Nima retreats to the bathroom to be alone.
 In retaliation, Sergio defecates in a pan, something she used to do to her mother as a child.
 The two argue, with Sergio criticizing Nima for failing to be honest during their time together.
 Sergio leaves the house.

-At the music showcase, Sergio performs an a capella cover of Elvis Presley's 'Suppose', hearkening back to an argument between her and Nima about cover songs.
+At the music showcase, Sergio performs an a capella cover of Elvis Presley's "Suppose", hearkening back to an argument between her and Nima about cover songs.
 After spending the evening frightened and annoyed by Sergio's dog, Nima rescues a dog she sees on the street.